 No matter how you look at it, CDPs have become an essential piece in the marketer toolkit, one that will shape how strategies are created and implemented on a global scale.

-This article is part of a series on CDPs and their benefits to your brand and marketing.
+This article is part of a series on Customer Data Platforms for marketing and their benefits to your brand.
 If you are interested in learning more about them, check out the rest of the series:

 - Customer Data Platforms: Your go-to solution to customer data challenges.